-"Yediyurappa has won the confidence motion he moved by voice vote with more yes than nos.
-As there is no demand for division of votes by the opposition leader (Siddaramaiah), I declare the motion passed, proving majority support in the House," Speaker K.R.
+"Yediyurappa has won the confidence motion he moved by voice vote with more yes than no's.
+As there is a request for division of votes by the opposition parties, he has proved that he has majority support in the House," Speaker K.R.
 Ramesh Kumar declared in the House.

-The one-line motion was put to voice vote after Congress leader Siddaramaiah and Janata Dal-Secular (JD-S) leader and former Chief Minister H.D.
-Kumaraswamy spoke against it and slammed the ruling BJP for coming to power through horse-trading and poaching of their rebel legislators.
+The motion was put to voice vote after Congress leader Siddaramaiah and Janata Dal-Secular (JD-S) leader and former Chief Minister H.D.
+Kumarasway spoke on the motion briefly.

 (This story was auto-published from a syndicated feed.
 No part of the story has been edited by The Quint.)